ajanicij/hashnode-code/2023-11-05-watch/watch-rs/README.md

 processing options and the rest of the arguments form the command that we will run.

-We call get_option from run function repeatedly until we run out of options:
+We call get_option from the run function repeatedly until we run out of options:

 ```
     let mut option_n: u32 = 2; // The default is 2s.